Lymphomas of the Head and Neck

 CT scan 2 years after salvage therapy.

 MRI is used as indicated for evaluation of the brain and/or spinal cord.
-Positron emission tomography (PET) scanning should also be ordered as indicated.
+PET scanning should also be ordered as indicated.

 Other Tests

-Immunohistochemical analysis of the tumor is essential for diagnosis and may aid in identifying monoclonal antibody targets such as CD20 (rituximab) or CD52 (alemtuzumab).
+Immunohistochemical analysis of the tumor is essential for diagnosis and may aid in identifying monoclonal antibody targets such as CD20 (rituximab), CD52 (alemtuzumab), PD-1 (nivolumab, pembrolizumab), or CD30 (brentuximab).
 Cytogenetic analysis may be useful in select cases.

-Polymerase chain reaction analysis helps in evaluating for B- or T-cell clonality or for minimal residual disease, eg, t(14;18).
+PCR assay analysis helps in evaluating for B- or T-cell clonality or for minimal residual disease, such as t(14;18).

-In diffuse large B-cell lymphoma, fluorescent in-situ hybridization (FISH) for t(8;14)/MYC translocation should be considered.
-Up to 10% of DLBCLs have a MYC translocation and have a poor outcome with standard therapy.[4]
+In DLBCL, fluorescent in-situ hybridization (FISH) for t(8;14)/MYC translocation should be considered.
+Up to 10% of DLBCLs have a MYC translocation and a poor outcome with standard therapy.[10]

 Procedures